PsycheMatrica/TestSEM_Pro/README.md

 If you use **TestSEM_Pro**, please cite:

 > Cho, G. (2025). *TestSEM_Pro: A MATLAB package for Monte Carlo evaluation of SEM estimators* [Computer software].
-GitHub. https://github.com/PsycheMatrica/TestSEM_Pro
+Zenodo. https://doi.org/10.5281/zenodo.15844368